 - Road Atlas: Beware.
 This map is huge and amazing.
 Great for pre-planning/hanging on the wall.
 Simply fold it up to only view a small area while you’re traveling.

 - Adapter: Always go for a universal adapter with USB ports.

-- What the wind knows by Amy Harmon: Irish history, a bit of love, a lot of drama, a few surprises, and oh so good.
-My favorite fictional Ireland read this year.
+- What the wind knows by Amy Harmon: Irish history, a bit of love, a lot of drama, a few surprises, and oh-so-good.
+My favorite Irish-fiction Ireland read in a while.

-- The best of Irish Soups by Eileen O’Driscoll: A soup book?
-Yup!
-Picked up very randomly in a tourism shop on a trip to Ireland years ago–still the best Irish soup recipes I have found.
-They take me back in an instant (highly recommend the carrot parsnip soup (you may want a kitchen scale if you don’t already have one)).
+- The best of Irish Soups by Eileen O’Driscoll: Oh my goodness.
+This simple little cookbook (could be in a stocking!) has the best Irish soup recipes.
+They take me back in an instant.
+I highly recommend the carrot parsnip soup (you may want a kitchen scale if you don’t already have one).

 - Ornament: Isn’t this just the sweetest ornament you’ve ever seen?
 I want to decorate a whole tree with her ornaments.
 Made in Dingle, Co.
 Kerry, Ireland.

 - Key Chain: A dear friend gave me one of these sweet lambkins after her trip to Ireland.
 I think of her and Ireland every time I head out the door.
 Such a great gift.
 Made in Co.
 Monaghan, Ireland

 - Magnet: Let’s get lost in these dreamy Irish hills.

 - Tear Away A Day Ireland Calendar: A little bit of Ireland for every day in 2023.

 - Ownership Rights for a Bit of Ireland: Part gag gift, part super cool.
 This company owns land in Ireland and they give you forever access/ownership rights to a piece of it.
 Once purchased you get the GPS coordinates to visit it yourself (you can even pitch a tent and stay there!).